llvm/llvm-project/clang/docs/HLSL/RootSignature.rst

 In DXIL validation for DXC, the root signature part will be deserialized and check if resource used in the shader (the information is in pipeline state validation part) exists in the root signature.
-For LLVM DirectX backend, this could be done in IR pass before emit DXIL instead of validation.
+For LLVM DirectX backend, this will be done in IR pass before emit DXIL instead of validation.

 Same check could be done in Sema as well.
 But at AST level, it is impossible